fujiwara/stretcher/README.md

-stretcher
+Stretcher
 =========

-A deployment tool with consul event.
+A deployment tool with Consul/Serf event.

 ## Example manifest